Bill Sharman: Boston Celtics (1951 to 1961)

-Sharman was one of the first NBA guards to shoot better than .400 from the field, with a .450 percentage in 1953–1954.
+Sharman was one of the first NBA guards to shoot better than .400 from the field, with a .450 percentage in 1953–54.
 He led the NBA in free throw percentage a record seven times (including a record five consecutive seasons), and his mark of 93.2% in the 1958–59 season remained the NBA record until Ernie DiGregorio topped it in 1976–77 (94.5%).
-His career percentage was .883.
+Sharman's career free throw percentage was .883, 15th all-time in NBA history (through 2025–26).
 Sharman still holds the record for consecutive free throws in the playoffs with 56.

-Sharman was named to the All-NBA First Team from 1956 through 1959, and was an All-NBA Second Team member in 1953, 1955, and 1960.
-He won four NBA championships with the Celtics.
+Sharman was named to the All-NBA First Team four consecutive seasons (1955 through 1959), and was an All-NBA Second Team member in 1952–53, 1954–55, and 1959–60.
 Sharman played in eight NBA All-Star games, scoring in double figures in seven of them.
 He was named the 1955 NBA All-Star Game MVP after scoring ten of his fifteen points in the fourth quarter.
 Sharman still holds the NBA All-Star Game record for field goals attempted in a quarter with 12.

-The pairing of Sharman and fellow Celtics guard Bob Cousy, combining a pure shooter with a playmaker, formed the first modern backcourt.
+The pairing of Sharman and fellow Hall of Fame Celtics guard Bob Cousy, combining a pure shooter with a playmaker, formed the first modern backcourt.
 In one NBA ranking of the greatest backcourt duos in league history, Sharman and Cousy were ranked ninth out of seventy pairs.

-Sharman ended his NBA playing career after 11 seasons in 1961.
+At the end of the 1960–61 NBA season, Sharman ended his NBA playing career after 11 seasons.
+During his 10-year Celtics career, Sharman played in 680 regular season averaging 32 minutes and 18.1 points per game, with an .883 free throw percentage.
+In 78 playoff games with the Celtics, Sharman averaged 33 minutes and 18.5 points per game, with a .911 free throw percentage.